bevyengine/rfcs/rfcs/35-stages_are_labels.md

 ## Unresolved questions

 - Does it make sense to apply these constraints to transitions at the low-level?
+- Should app/lifecycle states be included in the execution stack or left out of it?
+  - Excluded, states are just global pattern matching values.
+  - Included, states gain the reentrancy/nesting powers of a stack for free, but lose the ability to change outside of transitions (states would be read-only while a stage is being executed).

 ## Future Possibilities